skeeto/astroterm/README.md

 ![Test Status](https://github.com/da-luce/starsaver/actions/workflows/ci.yml/badge.svg)

-Stellar magic, now in your terminal! ✨🪐 View the live position stars, planets, constellations, and more, all rendered right the command line—no telescope required!
+`starsaver` is a terminal-based celestial viewer written in `C` using `ncurses`.
+It renders the live positions of stars, planets, constellations, and more directly in your terminal—no telescope required!.
+Configure sky views by date, time, and location with precise ASCII-rendered visuals.
+See [usage](#usage) for all supported options!

+`starsaver` is constantly improving, and we’d love to hear your ideas!
+If you have a suggestion or find a bug, please open an issue and share your feedback.

 <p align="center">
   <img src="./assets/moving.gif" alt="Image 1" width="45%" style="display:inline-block; margin-right: 10px;">